 Knowing how to make dried orange peel is an undervalued talent.
-It easily lands you a stash of dehydrated citrus that can fancy up all manner of everyday cooking and baking, whether whole or ground, including tea, cocktails, sauces, rubs, and garnishes.
+It easily lands you a stash of dehydrated citrus zest that can fancy up all manner of everyday cooking and baking, whether whole or ground, including tea, cocktails, sauces, rubs, and garnishes.
 Use the same technique on lemons and limes.

 Knowing how to make dried orange peel is both old-fashioned and frugal.
 Admirable traits.
 And yet it can impart such a glam and restaurant-worthy vibe to all manner of cooking and baking.
 It’s made simply by leaving strips of orange peel at room temperature.
 Make a stash and keep the dried orange zest (or lemon or lime, as it works on all citrus) at your disposal for everyday cooking and baking.
 Originally published February 3, 2016.–Renee Schettler Rossi